-The OVGA has conducted over 36 public Board meetings since its inception; 19 included discussion of the GSP contents.
-All consultant work products were presented to the Board in public meetings before inclusion in the GSP.
-Two public workshops were conducted specifically to discuss the GSP contents (another two were scheduled during the public comment period and comments received are contained in Appendix 6).
-A complete list of public meeting is included in Table 2-5.
+The OVGA has conducted over 37 public Board meetings since its inception; 20 included discussion of the GSP contents.
+All consultant work products for the GSP were presented to the Board in public meetings before inclusion in the draft GSP.
+Two public workshops were conducted specifically to discuss the GSP contents and another two were held during the public comment period.
+Four presentations were provided during regular meetings of the TVGMD and Mono staff representing the OVGA attended numerous TVGMD meetings to address questions regarding the OVGA if necessary.
+Comments received on the Draft GSP and responses are contained in Appendix 6.
+A complete list of public meetings before the draft GSP was prepared is included in Table 2-5.